 In fact, the best stopping point is so early on in both the manga and light novels that Silver Link decided to work in several side stories from Volume 5.
 There was also some anime original content in the second half of the first season.

-Based on the anime’s story pacing, it’s predicted that the ending of My Next Life as a Villainess Episode 12 will match up with the end of light novel Volume 2.
-This stopping point corresponds to manga Chapter 22 of the manga.
+The ending of My Next Life as a Villainess Episode 12 matched up with the end of light novel Volume 2.
+This stopping point corresponds to manga Volume 4: Chapter 22.

 Better yet, English-only readers who want to read ahead of the anime series can jump straight to My Next Life as a Villainess: All Routes Lead to Doom!
 Volume 3.
 As previously noted, it’s currently only available as an eBook.

-As of the last update, Silver Link or any company related to the production of the anime has not officially confirmed the My Next Life as a Villainess Season 2 release date.
-Nor has the production of a HameFura Season 2 sequel been announced.
+As of the last update, Silver Link or any company related to the production of the anime has not officially confirmed the exact My Next Life as a Villainess Season 2 release date.
+However, the production of a HameFura Season 2 sequel has been announced for 2021.

 Once the news is officially confirmed this article will be updated with the relevant information.
-In the meantime, it’s possible to speculate about when, or if, the Otome Game no Hametsu Flag shika Nai Akuyaku Reijou ni Tensei shiteshimatta Season 2 premiere date will occur in the future.
+In the meantime, it’s possible to speculate about when the Otome Game no Hametsu Flag shika Nai Akuyaku Reijou ni Tensei shiteshimatta Season 2 premiere date will occur in the future.

 Studio Silver Link ended the BOFURI anime by announcing the second season.
-Hopefully, the same will happen for HameFura Season 2.
+Thankfully, the same happened for HameFura Season 2.

 HameFura Season 2 spoilers (plot summary/synopsis)